-- 1. Selection Process - a.
+1. Selection Process

+- a.
 Written application by candidate by March 1 of preceding year, unless mutually agreed upon date change. - b.
 Knowledge of subject area as per recommendation of the Department Head. - c.
-Certification in field. - d.
+Certification in field.

+- d.
 Ability to carry another class over and above the regular work load as determined by the Department Head or Principal. - e.
 Favorable evaluation by the Department Head and Principal, especially in the area of instructional skills. - f.
 One year assignment, subject to renewal of extra load.
-The extra assignment situation will be evaluated by the principal and Department Head.
+The extra assignment situation will be evaluated by the principal and Department Head. - g.
+Minimum of one (1) year's experience in the Milton Public Schools.

-- g.
-Minimum of one (1) year's experience in the Milton Public Schools. - 2.
-Job Description - a.
-Extra class will be in lieu of preparation period and may exceed the normal number of different "preparations". - b.
+- a.
+Extra class will be in lieu of all duties and may exceed the normal number of different "preparations". - b.
 Extra class will not diminish the expectations of the teacher's performance. - c.
-Teacher will perform duties normally done during the preparation period during non-school hours. - d.
 Correcting of papers, conferences, planning and other such preparation duties will be performed at the same intensity for the extra class load as was previously performed for a normal class load.